Kieranties/SimpleVersion/docs/SimpleVersion.Docs/articles/configuration.md

 ```

 In the above example, any branch called _master_, starting with _preview/_ or
-starting with _release/_ will **not** have the short sha appended.
-Generating a
+starting with _release/_ will **not** have the short sha appended, generating a
 Semver2 version of `0.1.0-alpha2.5` when there are five commits.

 All other branches will append the short sha, generating a Semver2 version of
 `0.1.0-alpha2.5.c903782` when there are five commits and the sha begins with
-_903782_
+_903782_.

 > [!NOTE]
 > Release branch configuration provides a simple way to identify what may be
 > publicly shipped.
 If the version has a label containing the sha, you probably
 > don't want it released.
 You can enable all branches to be release branches
-> using the regular expression `.*`
+> using the regular expression `.*`.

 ### Overrides

 Overrides allow for certain elements of the version to be reconfigured based
 on the branch being built.
 Overrides are matched by a regular expression where
 only the first match (if found) is used.

 ```json